 |Illinois Metropolitan Investment Fund||50%|

-The Library's investment portfolio will be managed in accordance with the parameters specified within this policy.
+- Performance Standards: The Library’s investment portfolio will be managed in accordance with the parameters specified within this policy.
 The portfolio should obtain a competitive rate of return during a market/economic environment of stable interest rates.
-Portfolio performance should be compared to a benchmark of similar maturity, liquidity, and credit quality as the portfolio.
+Portfolio performance should be compared to a benchmark of similar maturity, liquidity and credit quality as the portfolio.
 The Library will use the BoA/Merrill Lynch 3-Month Treasury Bill Index as its benchmark.

-The Director of Finance shall prepare and distribute an investment report each month to the Library Board of Trustees.
-The report shall contain a listing of all securities held by the Library, including the settlement date, maturity date, yield to maturity, par value, original cost, and current market value.
+- Reporting: The Director of Finance shall prepare and distribute an investment report each month to the Library Board of Trustees.
+The report shall contain a listing of all securities held by the Library, including the settlement date, maturity date, yield to maturity, par value, original cost and current market value.
 The report shall also provide the average weighted maturity and average weighted yield of the portfolio.

-The investment policy shall be adopted by a resolution of the Library's Board of Trustees.
-The policy shall be reviewed by the Director of Finance on an annual basis, with any recommendations for change being brought to the Board of Trustees.
+- Investment Policy Adoption: The investment policy shall be adopted by a resolution of the Library Board of Trustees.
+The policy shall be reviewed by the Director of Finance on an annual basis, with any recommendations for change being brought to the Library Board of Trustees.

 This investment policy supersedes any previous investment policies adopted by the Library Board of Trustees.